Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Introduction

-This work is motivated by the possibility of using EMRIs as precision tools to search for non-GR effects, an extension of previously existing works \cite{Rahman:2022fay, Zi:2024dpi, Kumar:2025njz}.
-We use the MTE for a spherically symmetric static and non-Ricci flat background to incorporate effects of extra-dimensional physics, induced by braneworld corrections, on the gravitational waveform \cite{Li:2022pcy, Cano:2023tmv, Guo:2024bqe, Guo:2023wtx}.
-The spacetime we consider is $tr$-symmetric \cite{Arbey:2021jif}, a property that allows us to handle the geometry more tractably within the MTE framework.
+On the other hand, this work has a distinct motivation where we aim to take one further step forward and relax the above-mentioned assumption, using the MTE framework to incorporate the effect of the non-Ricci flatness induced by braneworld corrections (tidal charge $Q$) and investigate its possible effects on the gravitational waveform. \cite{Li:2022pcy, Cano:2023tmv, Guo:2024bqe, Guo:2023wtx}.
+That is, we relax the assumption of the DF approximation in the present work.
+To the best of our knowledge, the present work is a first step toward exploring EMRIs in a non-GR background that maintains spherical $tr$-symmetry \cite{Arbey:2021jif} using the MTE framework.
+The $tr$-symmetry of the background metric allows us to handle the geometry more tractably within the MTE framework, where the product of the temporal and radial metric components becomes $g_{tt}g_{rr}=-1$.
 This formulation retains the advantages of the original Teukolsky formalism, such as separability \cite{Guo:2024bqe, Guo:2023wtx}, while embedding the modified metric structure arising from the tidal charge parameter.
-The MTE allows us to compute the GW fluxes and waveform characteristics for eccentric equatorial inspirals in a braneworld geometry and systematically compare our results with those obtained from the standard GR Teukolsky equation \cite{Rahman:2022fay, Zi:2024dpi, Kumar:2025njz}.
-This comparison not only helps quantify the imprint of the tidal charge on observables but also clarifies the extent to which future detectors like LISA can distinguish such deviations from the GR as well as underlines the importance and future necessity of employing the MTE when studying compact binary systems in theories beyond GR.
+It is worth mentioning that we only include the effect of the non-Ricci-flatness of the spacetime (which it inherits from the background $E_{\mu\nu}$ projected on the brane) in the MTE.
+To be more precise, utilizing the $tr$-symmetry, one explicitly incorporates the contribution of $\Phi_{11}$ in the MTE, which encodes the information of non-Ricci-flatness of the braneworld geometry.
+Note that $\Phi_{11}$ is the Ricci scalar that depends on the NP tetrad (it will be discussed in more detail in Section (\ref{app:MTE})).
+After that, using this MTE, we compute the GW fluxes and waveform characteristics for eccentric equatorial inspirals and systematically compare our results with those obtained from the DF-Teukolsky equation.
+This comparison not only helps us to quantify the imprint of the tidal charge on observables, but also clarifies the extent to which future detectors like LISA can distinguish such deviations from GR, besides helping us to understand the effectiveness of the DF approximation, as well as underlining the importance of employing the MTE for more precise computation of GW observables for compact binary systems in a theory beyond GR.

+However, a further analysis should incorporate full information of $\delta E_{\mu\nu}$, carrying information beyond non-Ricci-flatness, such as capturing the modifications to the Einstein-Hilbert action \cite{Weller:2024qvo} and related aspects.
+Therefore, obtaining an MTE in the braneworld context remains technically challenging, primarily due to the lack of separability of the perturbation equations.
+Systematic inclusion of the full contribution coming from $\delta E_{\mu\nu}$, in this \textit{perturbative} framework, as developed in \cite{Li:2022pcy, Wagle:2023fwl}, based on two parameter expansion scheme, might provide us with tools for a more precise computation of the GW observables.
+While such an analysis lies beyond the scope of the present work, it represents an important direction for future work.